faucetsdn/daq/README.md

   $ cmd/build
 </pre>

-To run the development version, use the simple run command:
+To run the development version, use the simple executor-run command:

 <pre>
-  $ cmd/run
+  $ cmd/exrun
 </pre>

-Build the runner container, which can take a really long time:
+Build the runner container, which can take a <em>really</em> long time:

 <pre>
   $ cmd/inbuild